alfonsoperez/alfonsoperez.github.io/_posts/2015-09-23-lessons-learned-react-native.markdown

 });
 {% endhighlight %}

-Don't forget to set a flag so you only run `InteractionManager.runAfterInteractions` once, if not horrible things will happen!.
+Don't forget to _at least_ set a flag if you are making the call directly in _render()_ so you only run `InteractionManager.runAfterInteractions` once, if not horrible things will happen!.

 [ To be continued. ]